Alex-wuhu/Lumina-AI-Agent/README.md

    - Build a portfolio of specialized trading Agents

 ## Getting Started
-- Connect your wallet to BNB testnet
+- Connect your wallet on our website
 - Stake BNB to start automated trading
 - Monitor your Agent's performance through our dashboard

+## For developer
-Join us in revolutionizing crypto trading with the power of AI!
+- create your own AI agent interacting with our contract address Join us in revolutionizing crypto trading with the power of AI!